assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft8.md

     public key of the client.
 Tracking of the client is impossible.

 * **Simple protocol**.
-    It SHOULD be possible to implement in few lines of code.
+    It should be possible to implement in few lines of code.
     Should be auditable just like TweetNaCl.

 * **Compact protocol** (few bytes).
     Designed for Bluetooth Low Energy and other low-bandwidth channels.

 * **Independent packet parsing**.
-    It SHOULD be possible to parse each packet *independently* of any session state.
+    It should be possible to parse each packet *independently* of any session state.
 The pack/unpack code is thus simplified.
 There is little to gain from not following this principle.